bigfoothq/clada/notes.md

 cos tthese tests honestly are going to be very long.  cos they have to be comprehensive

+--> YES SPLIT UP TESTS.  cos also when long tests have a lot of failures that's too much context for claude at once.

+maybe even individual test files should be split up into modules or soemthing?

 when claude doesn't say yes to "feel good"?  a coupel times in a row maybe then encourage to take a step back and think about whats best for clada and encourage to modify the covs.  remind that breaking changes are fine.

 SHARED CODE?